Factbox - Britain's EU demands, and how they might be handled

 - HARDER FOR EU IMMIGRANTS TO BRING NON-EU SPOUSES TO UK

 Rules that discriminate against EU workers compared to UK citizens risk being challenged in EU courts, though some British officials say other states get away with discrimination.
-Eastern European states will resist new rules that hurt their people's freedom to move in search of better-paid work.
-Big powers do not want fundamental change to treaties and have urged Britain to avoid discrimination if it changes its welfare rules.
+Eastern European states will resist new rules that hurt their people's freedom to move in search of better paying work.
+Big powers do not want fundamental change to treaties and have urged Britain to consider changing its domestic rules to avoid discriminating.